eleduck/eleduck-camp/courses/w4/task5.md

 # Daily Questions

 - What did you do yesterday?
+  1. Completed each country charts on the details page;

 - What will you do today?
+  1. Self-test all functions, optimize code structure;

 - Is there anything blocking you?
+  No

 # Coding